Deployment automation of shared storage PVs on EKS using AWS EFS and CSI Driver

 Kubectl apply -f pvc-pod.yaml

 This is how you can use EFS CSI Driver to Mount EFS on EKS as dynamic Persistent Volumes.
 PVCs can be created to mount EFS as PV in pods using the storage class efs-sc.
 This creates a new folder for each Persistent Volume inside the EFS root folder.
-Feel free to share your thoughts on this automation process, and if you have any queries, let me know in the comments below.
+At Opcito, we bring this approach into practice through our Cloud services, helping organizations streamline infrastructure-as-code deployments, storage provisioning, and Kubernetes automation at scale.
+Get in touch with us to talk to an expert.